ehansen99/Python-Kinetic-Magnetorotational-Instability/README.md

 .K.
 Birdsall, A.B.
 Langdon.
 Series in Plasma Physics.
 Adam Hilger, Bristol, 1991.

-M. A. RIQUELME, E. QUATAERT, P. SHARMA, and A. SPITKOVSKY.
+M. A. Riquelme, E. Quataert, P. Sharma, and A. Spitkovsky.
 Local two-dimensional particle-in-cell simulations of the collisionless magne- torotational instability.
 The Astrophysical journal, 755(1):1–20, 2012.